 Ultimately, the price is the amount of money a buyer hands-over to enable them to take away the product.
 However, the level of satisfaction associated with the amount paid is its perceived value, not its price.

-The question of perceived value is a simple enough concept to grasp as we all experience it all the time, from food shopping to home electronics to holidays and cars, yet it’s largely misunderstood and abused by both marketing and salespeople – although way, way more by salespeople!
+The question of perceived value is a simple enough concept to grasp as we all experience it all the time.
+Whether we’re shopping for food, home electronics, holidays or cars, value is largely misunderstood and is abused by both Marketing and Salespeople — although way, way more by salespeople!

-The customer’s mindset: I have some idea of the car I want to buy but I’m not yet certain.
+The customer’s mindset: I have some idea of the car I want to buy, but I’m not yet certain.
 I have a flexible budget.
 I want to be wowed.
 I’m nervous but really excited.
-I can’t wait to show my friends and family.
+I can’t wait to take it for a drive and show it off to my friends and family.

 The salesman’s mindset (one who is focused only on price, not value): Here comes another prospect to buy a car.
-I need to establish how much they can afford and persuade them the price is right so I can close the deal and complete the sale.
-The conversation begins with money and qualifying them (“how much are you looking to spend today”) instead of value (“do you have a car type in mind and how much difference will it make to you?”).
-The salesman continues in a persuasive style that edges the buyer towards a sale instead of playing to their desires by repeating their own words and phrases about their needs which results in them making a purchase.
+I need to establish the maximum they can afford and persuade them the price [of the vehicle] is right so I can close the deal and complete the sale.
+The conversation begins with money and qualification (“how much are you looking to spend today?”) instead of value (“do you have a car type in mind and how much difference will it make to you?”).
+The salesman continues in a persuasive style that edges the buyer towards a sale instead of playing to their desires by repeating their own words and phrases about their needs, which results in them making a purchase.

-The alternative, and far-more successful approach, is based around the buyer’s perceived value and could result in the customer leaving the showroom having bought a bigger, more expensive, higher-spec car than they intended, yet is so pleased and excited that they’re about to explode!
+The alternative, and far-more successful approach, is based around the buyer’s perceived value and could result in the customer leaving the showroom having bought a bigger, more expensive, higher-specification car than they originally intended, yet is so pleased and excited with their decision to buy.
 They take photos of it and can’t wait to tell their friends and family about the new car they’ll feel so proud to own.
 Why?
-Because of the value they place on what they’re getting for their money, not the cost of it.
-This is their perception of ‘value for money’, not yours.
+Because of the value they placed on what they’re buying, not the cost of it.
+This is their perception of ‘value for money’.
+Not the salesman, and not yours.

-Some people don’t spend money on designer clothes, fine dining, jewellery or art yet they travel abroad on family holidays, drive a nice car (or two) and have huge flat-screen TVs in their house.
-This is simply a display of what they value.
+Some people don’t spend money on designer clothes, fine dining, jewellery or art, yet they travel abroad on family holidays, drive a nice car (or two) and have huge flat-screen TVs in their house.
+This is simply a display of what they value the most.
 Spending £140 on a pair of designer jeans is no different.
-To the buyer it represents excellent value for money, because of how it makes them feel.
-The value.
+To the buyer, it represents excellent value for money because of how it makes them feel.

 The sales department’s job is simply to convert the lookers into buyers and, when they drive their shiny new car home, the salesman’s job is done.
 It’s a win-win.

 Nobody understands the mood of buyers like a front-line salesperson does.
-They’re out there and in the moment, listening to needs and they know what’s going on and what people want/don’t want.
-Yet it’s so often the case that marketing never thinks to ask sales about this before they create a marketing campaign!
+They’re out there and in the moment, listening to the prospects’ needs.
+They know what’s going on and what people want and don’t want.
+Yet it’s so often the case that Marketing never thinks to ask Sales about this before they create a marketing campaign!
 Equally, you’d think the sales department would be keen to ensure the marketing department is focusing its campaigns around the knowledge and information gained (by sales) so as to make the sales process smoother.

-The two departments need to work t o g e t h e r holistically.
+Whether separate or combined, the two departments need to work together holistically.
 It’s not meant to be a competition or one-upmanship.